-Rabbi Michael Namath is the Director of Leadership Development at the Religious Action Center of Reform Judaism in Washington DC.
+Rabbi Michael Namath is the Director of National Campaigns and Program at the Religious Action Center of Reform Judaism in Washington DC.
 He received his rabbinic ordination from Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
-In this role he oversees all in person as well as virtual trainings and leadership development opportunities for youth and adults.
+In this role he oversees national campaigns as as well as in person and virtual trainings to provide leadership development opportunities for youth and adults.

 Rabbi Namath regularly serves on the faculty of URJ Camp Harlam in Kunkletown, PA.
-He authored a chapter on youth invovlemnt in justice work int he book Moral Resistance and Spiritual Authority as well as a chapter on food justice and Jewish values in the book The Sacred Table.
-He served as a member of the board of directors of Planned Parenthood of Metroplitan Washington.
+He authored a chapter on youth involvement in justice work in the book Moral Resistance and Spiritual Authority as well as a chapter on food justice and Jewish values in the book The Sacred Table.
+He served as a member of the board of directors of Planned Parenthood of Metropolitan Washington.
 He also was a member of the Faith and Reproductive Justice Leadership Institute at the Center for American Progress.
 Rabbi Namath served as a member of the National Institutes of Health's National Institute on Alcohol Abuse and Alcoholism Institutional Review Board.